Enumerative and Distributional Results for $d$-combining Tree-Child Networks: Introduction and Results

 \begin{rem} Note that even with the above result, it is still not possible to give the first-order asymptotics of $\mathrm{TC}_n^{(d)}$ since the approach of \cite{ElFaWa} (which we are going to use in order to prove Theorem~\ref{gen-tc-max-k}) gives only a Theta-result. \end{rem}

 We next give an outline of the paper.
 We split our subsequent considerations into two parts: one-component and general $d$-combining tree-child networks.

 In Section~\ref{otc}, we consider one-component $d$-combining tree-child networks.
 This section is divided into three subsections.
-In the first (Section~\ref{exact-count}), we state and prove an exact counting formula; the second subsection (Section~\ref{numb-ret-otc}) will then use this formula to deduce Theorem~\ref{Th-1} (asymptotic counting) and Theorem~\ref{Th-2} (limit law for the number of reticulation nodes).
-Finally, in Section~\ref{Sackin}, we will discuss another shape parameter, namely, the Sackin index.
+In the first (Section~\ref{exact-count}), we state and prove an exact counting formula; the second subsection (Section~\ref{numb-ret-otc}) then uses this formula to deduce Theorem~\ref{Th-1} (asymptotic counting) and Theorem~\ref{Th-2} (limit law for the number of reticulation nodes).
+Finally, in Section~\ref{Sackin}, we discuss another shape parameter, namely, the Sackin index.
 This index was recently investigated in \cite{Zh} where the order of the mean was found for the bicombining case.
-Here, we will simplify the analysis and extend it to the $d$-combining case.
+In the current paper, we simplify the analysis and extend it to the $d$-combining case.

-Next, in Section~\ref{gen-net}, we will present our results for general $d$-combining tree-child networks.
-Again this section will be split into three subsections.
-In Section~\ref{enc-words}, we will show how to encode networks by words.
+In Section~\ref{gen-net}, we present our results for general $d$-combining tree-child networks.
+Again this section is split into three subsections.
+In Section~\ref{enc-words}, we show how to encode networks by words that satisfy certain restrictions.
 This encoding is similar to the one proposed in \cite{PoBa}; however, our encoding offers two advantages: (a) it can be rigorously proved (the encoding in \cite{PoBa} is just conjectural) and (b) our encoding works for all $d$ (whereas the encoding from \cite{PoBa} seems to be restricted to $d=2$).
-As mentioned above, this encoding will lead to a recursive method for computing $\mathrm{TC}_{n,k}^{(d)}$.
-This method will then be used in Section~\ref{asymp-count} to derive the Theta-result from Theorem~\ref{gen-tc-max-k}.
-In addition, the encoding will also be helpful in Section~\ref{numb-ret-tc} which will contain the proof of Theorem~\ref{ll-gen-tc} (limit law for the number of reticulation nodes) in Section~\ref{ll-d-2} (for $d=2$) and Section~\ref{ll-d-larger-2} (for $d\geq 3$).
-Moreover, in Section~\ref{sec:proofcor-1} we will prove Corollary~\ref{cor-1} for the number of twigs.
+As mentioned above, this encoding leads to a recursive method for computing $\mathrm{TC}_{n,k}^{(d)}$.
+This method is then used in Section~\ref{asymp-count} to derive the Theta-result of Theorem~\ref{gen-tc-max-k}.
+In addition, the encoding is also helpful in Section~\ref{numb-ret-tc} which contains the proof of Theorem~\ref{ll-gen-tc} (limit law for the number of reticulation nodes) in Section~\ref{ll-d-2} (for $d=2$) and Section~\ref{ll-d-larger-2} (for $d\geq 3$).
+Moreover, in Section~\ref{sec:proofcor-1} we prove Corollary~\ref{cor-1} for the number of twigs.